SAP-samples/btp-dc-samples/docs/pages/bookshop/2_1_fast_cap_fiori.md

 2. Add xsuaa does the following changes:

-   - In file package.json it adds:
+   - In file package.json it adds additional dependencies:

      ```json
      "dependencies": {